karlyanelson/resume/README.md

 _Jan 2021 - April 2022 • St. Louis, MO_

 Worked on React apps, helped lead accessibility initiative.
 Wrote figma plugins.
 Implemented design system and tokens I helped design across various platforms and teams - React Web, React Native, Tailwind, Android, iOS.
+Managed design system for a suite of applications across platforms and teams, and was a software engineer on one team.

 - React
 - React Testing Library